Jbleezy/BO1-Reimagined/README.md

 * Kills from napalm explosion or flames count for the player who killed the napalm or the player who triggered the napalm

 ### Shrieker
-* Damaging a shrieker will now always award a player points
+* Damaging a shrieker will now always give points

 ### Cosmonaut
 * Fixed a bug where the Cosmonaut would get stuck in place when spawning in while a player was on jump pads